Which parts of the UK have been hit hardest by the Covid-19 crisis?

 Coronavirus Job Retention Scheme

-On 15 July, HM Revenue and Customs released cumulative data on the local take-up of the CJRS up till the end of June.
+On 21 August, HM Revenue and Customs released the cumulative data on the local take-up of the CJRS up to the end of July.
 As with the claimant count, the data reveal a great deal of variation in take-up across the country.
-At the national level, approximately 31% of the eligible workforce has been furloughed for at least one three-week period since the introduction of the scheme in March.
+At the national level, approximately 32% of the workforce has been furloughed for at least one three-week period since the introduction of the scheme in March.
 Figure 2 gives the variation by local authority.

 Related question: Why should the government provide income protection in a recession?